ubitech/entropy-docs/docs/e_newb.rst

 Edit a Building Area
 ------------
-- In add a vendor several consecutive steps have to be undertaken .
+- In order to edit an existing building area consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png